SoloveyTimofey/Daily-Notes-Chart/README.md

 Books:
 - Clean Architecture by Robert Martin
-- Domain-Driven Design: Tackling Complexity in the Heart of Software be Eric Evans
+- Domain-Driven Design: Tackling Complexity in the Heart of Software by Eric Evans